-Statutory Bank Audit : Audit Planning and Sample Check list: Banking is a dynamic activity which has constantly been undergoing change.
-The recent past has witnessed banking industry becoming focus of attention towards its capital requirement and growing number of non-performing assets.
-Being backbone of economy, it is essential that the banking industry remains healthy and robust.
-Auditing within its scope of work contributes actively by ensuring proper financial reporting and disclosure aspects of banking industry.
+Statutory Bank Audit: Audit Planning and Sample Check list: Banking is a dynamic activity which has constantly been undergoing change.
+The recent past has witnessed the banking industry becoming the focus of attention towards its capital requirement and the growing number of non-performing assets.
+Being the backbone of the economy, it is essential that the banking industry remains healthy and robust.
+Auditing within its scope of work contributes actively by ensuring proper financial reporting and disclosure aspects of the banking industry.

 Audit based on sound knowledge of business of the auditee is essential.
 The auditors of banks should familiarise themselves thoroughly with the changes in operations of banks.
 One must keep themselves abreast with the latest developments in the banking sector including activities of regulator RBI.